cce-bigdataintro-1160/winter2020-site/8-ml.md

 * Final Notes on Machine Learning

 ### Machine Learning Concepts
-* Machine learning is an Artificial Inteligence subfield, that focuses on the study of algorithms that can create models to predict or group data by inferring information from existing data
+* Machine learning is an Artificial Inteligence subfield, that focuses on the study of algorithms that can create models to infer new information from existing data
-* It's about building programs with tunable parameters that are adjusted automatically so as to improve their behavior by adapting to previously seen data, in contrast to regular programs where the programmer has to explicitly write every single instruction.
+* It's about building programs that use mathematical algorithms capable of generating and optimizing prediction models
+* Try to picture the contrast to regular programs where the programmer has to explicitly write every single instruction

-1. In groups of two, take five minutes to research 1 example of each of the following category of ML problems: Supervised Classification, Supervised Regression and Unsupervised Learning
+1. In groups of two, take five minutes to research 1 example of each of the following category of ML problems: Supervised Regression, Supervised Classification
 2. Can you convert a regression problem into a classification problem?
 When would that be interesting?

-* We'll be focusing on Supervised Learning, in particular regression and classification problems

 * Let's fill out on the board:
   * X is a matrix where each row represents a sample (a.k.a. instance, record) and each column represents a feature (a.k.a. dimension, attribute, independent variable)
-  * y: is a vector containing our variable to be predicted, also called target, label or dependent variable
+  * y: is a list containing the values we want to learn to predict, also called target, label or dependent variable
-  * estimator: is an object that can train a ML model after a mathematical algorithm
+  * estimator: is an python object that can train a ML model after a mathematical algorithm
   * model: is the predictor function created by the estimator
   * Accuracy: percentage of correct predictions the generated model can make
   * Error: the sum of the errors made for each example in training or validation sets.
 Unlike accuracy, loss is not a percentage.